THINGS TO KNOW

 Is the whole house rentable?

 Maybe!
+We have been home-base for hundreds of folks coming to the Dallas area for weddings, family reunions, and staff/business retreats.
 Let's have a cup of coffee and talk about it.
 We are definitely open to it!

 Do all of your rooms have private bathrooms?